 Community-based management of forests and other natural resources has also become a popular topic of research and extension among academic institutions, and international organizations are starting to monitor the extent of transition to community forest management.
 The Food and Agriculture Organization (FAO) has begun to integrate this type of information into global forest statistics.
 The non-profit organization Forest Trends has reported that at least 22 percent of all forestland in developing countries is owned or accessed by communities.

-The East-West Center is conducting collaborative research and training in community management of natural resources in Burma (Myanmar) and Bangladesh.
-The two-year project in Burma is designed to build capacity for community-based resource management, enhance resource rights, and strengthen civil society in Kachin State.
-The goals are to build the capacity of local communities to manage their own natural resources and to help individuals and communities acquire legal recognition of their agricultural and forest lands.
-By building the capacity of communities to manage their resources and claim their land rights, and by strengthening civil society through a mobilized network of social actors, this project will enhance democracy and human rights in Kachin State and more broadly throughout Burma.
+The East-West Center conducted a collaborative research and training project in community management of natural resources in Burma (Myanmar) and Bangladesh.
+The two-year project in Burma was designed to build capacity for community-based resource management, enhance resource rights, and strengthen civil society in Kachin State.
+Specific goals were to build the capacity of local communities to manage their own natural resources and to help individuals and communities acquire legal recognition of their agricultural and forest lands.
+By building the capacity of communities to manage their resources and claim their land rights, and by strengthening civil society through a mobilized network of social actors, this project was designed to enhance democracy and human rights in Kachin State and more broadly throughout Burma.

-The project in Burma is being conducted in collaboration with Win Myo Thu of EcoDev and David Allan of Spectrum.
+The project in Burma was conducted in collaboration with Win Myo Thu of EcoDev and David Allan of Spectrum.
 These are two small NGOs based in Yangon.

-The East-West Center's project in Bangladesh focuses on protected wetlands and forests.
-The primary objectives are twofold: first, to provide support for coordinating and conducting training, applied research, and dissemination of information related to community-based management of protected areas in Bangladesh; and second, to publish papers prepared by project participants and to present project results and facilitate discussions in regional and national policy fora focusing on the co-management of protected areas.
-The project focuses primarily on social and economic issues relating to community management.
+The East-West Center's project in Bangladesh focused on protected wetlands and forests.
+The primary objectives were twofold: first, to provide support for coordinating and conducting training, applied research, and dissemination of information related to community-based management of protected areas in Bangladesh; and second, to publish papers prepared by project participants and to present project results and facilitate discussions in regional and national policy fora focusing on the co-management of protected areas.
+The project primarily looked at social and economic issues relating to community management.